 Role of Webster University College Representatives

-• Philanthropy activities & results for the college
+- Philanthropy activities and results for the college

 As the Chief Information Security Officer (CISO) for Monsanto, a leading global agriculture company, Gary Harbison leads the Information Security Office with global responsibility for cybersecurity, privacy and business continuity management.
 Harbison is also a member of the IT Leadership Team helping define and drive Monsanto's global IT strategy.
 Harbison has 19 years of overall IT experience, with 17 of those focused in the information security domain.
 Harbison received his bachelor's degree in business administration from Webster University in St. Louis.
 Harbison is also an Adjunct Professor in the Cybersecurity master's program at Washington University in St. Louis.

-Vice President (VP), Information Security Officer — Mercy Healthcare
+Dan Henke — Vice President, Information Security Officer — Mercy Healthcare

-Vice President (VP) & Chief Information Security Officer (CISO) - BJC Healthcare
+Matt Modica — Vice President and Chief Information Security Officer — BJC Healthcare